whatupdave/chipmunk-spacemanager/README.txt

 	BUILDING:

-OS X: There is an included XCode project file for building the static library and demo application.
+OS X: There is an included XCode project file for building the demo application with SpaceManager.
 To remove SpaceManager's dependency on Cocos2d-iphone take out the define for _SPACE_MANAGER_FOR_COCOS2D found in the SpaceManager.h file; this will mean you need to provide your own _iterateFunc to the SpaceManager if you want it to update your view;

 	GETTING STARTED:

-Documentation coming soon...
+Documentation can be found in htmldoc/index.html

 A good starting point is to take a look at the included Example application.
 The example uses cocos2d and an unreleased version (as of Sept '09) of chipmunk that has more extensive joint support.